I’ve finally done it. I finally beat Dead Space 3, and its expansion. After 2 years of procrastination.

-Dead Space 3’s failure as a Dead Space game, and as a survival horror game, can not be simplified any further than that sentence because after the first chapter, you will know almost exactly what to expect for the next 18.
+Dead Space 3’s failure as a Dead Space game, and as a survival horror game, can not be simplified any better than that sentence because after the first chapter, you will know almost exactly what to expect for the next 18.
 Fortunately it seems to be widely agreed that the game was a misstep, so it doesn’t need to be made any clearer than a simple sentence.

 Isaac was vulnerable, he was essentially alone, and he was afraid.
 As well as slowly going insane throughout the course of the game thanks to the red marker.
 Most importantly, he didn’t say a damn word for 99% of the game.
 It was just you, silence, your gun, and a haunted (basically) ship full of alien monsters trying to kill you.
 On top of that, innocuous heavy machinery would kill you too.
 Broken doors would slice you up, malfunctioning gravity plating would slam you into a wall and rip you apart, gyroscopic stabilizers would cut you in half, and most of the ship would try to suck you out into space.